Unsounded: Short stories

 After the first Kickstarter campaign, Cope began writing prose stories set in the same universe as the comic.
 They are hosted on the same website as the comic.
 There are currently three stories, all of which are prequels to the comic: "Interior Emanations", a story about a teenage Duane's expulsion from seminary; "Orphans", a story about Quigley's encounter with the Black Tongues; and "Vienne of Seferpine", a story about Quigley's wife Vienne before her death.
 Another short story, "Evelyn Five-Eyes", was posted for the author's Patreon subscribers; it depicts Bastion's encounter with an efheby of the same name.

 Ask Duane & Sette

 Between November 2011 and January 2012 and again between July and September 2013, Cope would answer questions in-character as Duane or Sette on the website Formspring.
 After moving the webcomic to Tumblr, she again answered questions in-character on the Tumblr blog "Ask Duane & Sette" from September 2014 to February 2016.
+In August 2024 the blog was reopened with its subject changed to Bastion Winalils, and returned to Duane and Sette in December 2025.
 These answers are often comedic in nature, but sometimes contain additional information about the characters' backstory that can be considered "accurate" if not wholly canon.